 Ask Morgan: Tips for Safe Babywearing in the Kitchen

-Consider this your recipe for babywearing success as you cook up holiday dishes as scrumptious as baby's rolls.
+Consider this your recipe for babywearing success as you cook up dishes as delicious as baby’s rolls.

-If you do want to be in the kitchen…
+If it’s just you and baby in the kitchen…

-02. Chopping, washing, assembling salads or side dishes, creating a show-stopping cheeseboard, and baking cookies are all ideal options while wearing.
+1. Tasks such as chopping, washing, assembling salads, creating a show-stopping cheeseboard, or baking cookies are all ideal options while babywearing.

-04. Avoid wearing baby near a warm/hot stovetop or open flame.
+3. Avoid wearing baby near a warm stovetop or open flame.
 Your slow cooker, pressure cooker, air fryer, blender, and stand mixer are all baby-friendly.

-05. If you need to pick up something off the floor, unload the dishwasher, or remove your favorite serving dish from the bottom cupboard, squat instead of bending at the waist, and place a hand on baby for support.
+4. If you need to pick up something off the floor, unload the dishwasher, or grab your favorite serving dish from the bottom cupboard, squat instead of bending at the waist, and place a hand on baby for support.

-07. Don’t stress over those inevitable kitchen messes.
-Your Solly Wrap can be machine-washed a cold, delicate cycle and tumbled dry on low.
+6. Don’t stress over those inevitable kitchen messes.
+Your Solly Wrap can be machine-washed on a cold, delicate cycle and tumbled dry on low.
 If you suspect any stains, make sure to treat them before you dry—the dryer will set the stain, so it's less likely to come out.
+(We swear by this stuff!)

-08. Want to simply cook with abandon?
-Take advantage of the extra hands, and ask a friend or family member to snuggle baby while you whip up your famous mashed potato recipe.
-It's win-win-win for all involved!
+7. Want to simply cook with abandon?
+Ask a friend or family member to snuggle baby while you whip something up, or keep them close by in your favorite bouncer or swing.

 ← Older Post Newer Post →